 Each Per-STA Profile subelement starts with Per-STA Control field followed by a variable number of fields and elements as defined in 35.3.2 (Container for multi-link information).

+The format of the Per-STA profile subelement is defined in Figure 9-788xx (Per-STA profile subelement).

+Figure 9-788xx – Per-STA profile subelement format

 The format of the Per-STA Control field is defined in Figure 9-788ej (Per-STA Control field format).